nevanscott/nevanscott.github.io/_posts/notated/2014-09-16-writing-in-public.md

 ---
 title: Writing in Public
+teaser: |
+  Who will bring back some of the open dialog that was part and parcel to the kind of web that I recall fondly?
 ---

 I've been reading more and more musings about the possibly lost "old" web, mostly from people I admire such as Mandy, Jason, and Erin.
 Young as they are, I feel as they are the generation before me in terms of web time, so when they sputter about what's going on, for some reason it affects me.